Bhawesh-J/Zomato-PowerBI-Dashboard/README.md

 ## **Key Insights**

 - North Indian Cuisine is the Most Offered Cuisine in Bangalore Indicating that it has a high Popularity in the region, but the top 5 dishes liked are not North Indian.
-- A strong relationship cannot be developed between Ratings and Votes.
+- A strong relationship cannot be established between Ratings and Votes.
 - We can see that as the cost of the food increases, ratings generally tend to increase.
-Also after a certain threshold of food price which is like 1500-1700, most ratings are in the range of 4+ which means that at this and above price range, the food quality and services are typically similar to restaurants offering food at higher prices.
+Also after a certain threshold of food price which is 1500-1700, most ratings are in the range of 4+ which means that at this and above price range, the food quality and services are typically similar to restaurants offering food at higher prices.
 - Also most popular outlets are the one where price range is less than 2500 rupees.
 Also Votes significantly decrease as the price climbs higher than 3000 rupees.
 - The priciest location tend to have high ratings while less votes meaning that the locations offer better food, but are less popular.